-Faculty of Nursing Faculty of Science Faculty of Technology
+Faculty of Technology

 Faculty of Arts

 Faculty of Arts is the largest Faculty in the University of Colombo in terms of student enrolment.
 The Faculty offers courses in the field of Social Sciences and Humanities in three medium.
 Apart from Bachelor of Arts Degree Programs (Special and Study Streams) several Departments offer courses for Diploma, Masters and Doctoral degrees.
 The Faculty has eleven Academic Departments and several units as mentioned below.